shinymonitor/qmtik/README.md

 # Quantized Model Training and Inference Kit

 A minimal, dependency-free implementation of a quantized neural network designed for embedded systems and resource constrained environments.
 This implementation uses 8-bit integer quantization for both weights and activations, enabling efficient inference on microcontrollers and edge devices.
+It can achieve 4x smaller model size, 2-4x faster inference, and minimal, if not none, accuracy loss.

 ## Features
-- No dependencies, runs on any C99 compatible compiler
+- No dependencies
 - INT8 weights and activations for maximum memory efficiency
 - Easy to modify network topology via config.h
 - Multiple activation, output processing and cost functions